jogusrikanth-code/Airflow_POC/docs/SECRETS_MANAGEMENT.md

-# Secrets Management Guide
+# 🔐 Secrets Management Guide

-This guide explains how to securely manage passwords, API keys, and connection credentials for your Airflow deployment.
+Security matters!
+This guide shows you how to properly manage passwords, API keys, and connection credentials for your Airflow deployment. 🔒

+> **⚠️ Golden Rule:** Never commit secrets to Git.
+Never share them in Slack.
+Always use proper secret management!

-## 📋 Table of Contents
+## 📝 Table of Contents
 - [Quick Start](#quick-start)
 - [Development Setup](#development-setup)
 - [Production Setup](#production-setup)